Mennauu/functional-programming/README.md

 })
 ```

 5. We still get a huge list with data.
 We only need the AMOUNT (length) of books and translated books per publication year.
 Also, we don't want to mess up our graph because of one book that was published in 1860 or something like that.
 We want to search between 2000 and 2018.
 Gijs wrote a for loop for this where he pushed all the books that belonged to a year into two arrays (because there are two variables, books and translatedBooks).
-He then pushed all the results back to one array, with the length of books and translatedBooks beloning to a year.
+He then pushed all the results back to one array, with the length of books and translatedBooks belonging to a year.
 So all credits go to Gijs for this.

 5. Lets take a look at the JSON file (I made it shorter just for this readme, in reality it's between 2000 and 2018).
 We retrieved the year, the amount of english books it has, and the amount of english books that are translated to dutch.